How Much Weight Can a Cinder Block Hold Without Cracking?

 Orientation and Placement

-• Support Systems: Using beams or lintels can help distribute weight and reduce stress on individual blocks.
+• Support Systems: Adding beams or lintels can help spread the weight out, reducing stress on individual blocks.

 Environmental Impact